tomwhross/pdb-tutorial/README.md

 **NB**: If you want the newline character `\n` to print as a newline, call `print()` with `die.show()` as its argument.

-It looks like the above is correct and we're ready to fix the answer method.
+It looks like it works as expected and we're ready to fix the answer method.
 However, some of us may want to continue with the debugging process and catch all the errors in one go.
-Here though, we are once again stuck in this for loop.
+Unfortunately, we are once again stuck in this for loop.
 You might think to set a break point at `:19` and then call `continue` but there is actually a better way in this case.

 #### 5. `r(eturn)` a.k.a.
 I want to get out of this function